 Despite several previous attempts to take a tougher stance, the reality is that even up to 2023, the EU’s regulation of packaging has been relatively light touch.

-Let’s take a hypothetical business to illustrate the challenges facing companies, and the value chains that support them, operating in the context of the materials transition.
+Using Wood Mackenzie data and industry related examples, we took a hypothetical business to illustrate the challenges facing companies, and the value chains that support them operating in the context of the materials transition.
 The construction and infrastructure sectors are the biggest consumers of materials globally, but, given the evidence all around us of our failure to manage packaging waste, it’s packaging firms that are in the public eye.

-The first step that 21st Century Packaging Co needs to take is to select the right business model for its particular product.
-Circular business models – which are based around minimising the material impact of a product or service – have been given a huge boost by the Sustainable Development Goals and by organisations such as the Ellen MacArthur Foundation.
+Circular business models which are based around minimising the material impact of a product or service have been given a huge boost by the Sustainable Development Goals and by organisations such as the Ellen MacArthur Foundation.
 The approach is often simplified to a focus on:

 - Reducing the amount of material used.
 Soft drinks companies, for example, have gradually reduced the weight of their bottles to reduce their plastic content, and many packaging applications have moved from rigid to flexible wrapping for that reason.

 - Re-using products to minimise the need for new material inputs.
 These are less common in the packaging sector, but experimentation is underway.
 Pepsico purchased Sodastream at the end of 2018 to tap into this trend, and Loop is trialling an innovative delivery-and-collection model in selected markets, with disposable packaging replaced with more durable alternatives.

 - Recycling to capture material post-use and displace the need for new inputs.

 21st century packaging will continue to use disposable packaging and concentrate on the recycle element of circularity.
 Its next step, then, is to determine the right material to use.
 This will vary according to the product, but will include decisions about the appropriate weight, strength, barrier and optical properties required of the packaging material – and the environmental impacts of each option.